MrQuickGame/Village-Valley-Progress/README.md

 # Village-Valley-Progress
-Updates for V.V. will be posted here!
+Bug fixes for Village Valley will be posted here!